jbbae/disaster_response_classification/README.md

 During a natural disaster, responsiveness to requests, alerts, and other messages is paramount to ensure the success of recovery mission, and in many cases can mean life-or-death for victims.

-This project builds a Machine Learning pipeline that pre-processes & parses _Figure Eight_'s disaster message dataset to train a supervised learning model that can accurately categorize incoming messages to their respective categories (and dispatch them to the proper disaster response organization).
+This project builds a Machine Learning pipeline that pre-processes & parses _Figure Eight_'s disaster message dataset to train a supervised learning model that can accurately categorize incoming messages and dispatch them to the proper disaster response organization.

 Ultimately, the model feeds into a simple, easy-to-use web app that will provide response leads with overviews to messages and instant classifications for incoming messages.